<< Short intro to LoC for SEO >>

 Most lending protocols use pools to create liquid markets for Borrowers and Lenders.
 While this is great for generalized asset based lending, it isn't suited to credit-based lending where Lenders want to have decision making power over who/what they're taking risks on and Borrowers have highly individual collateral requirements e.g. revenue streams in their Spigot.
 Pools disadvantage Borrowers because they all have the same terms and conditions despite differences in collateral, business model, debt structure, etc.

 The lack of personalization also stifles market competition between Lenders and incentives for Borrowers to improve fundamental business metrics.
 We want Lenders to offer the possibility for Borrowers to construct a deal that best fits their needs.
 This requires you to be able to price the risk of these custom deals according to your own methodologies.
 This leads to a variety of options and the ability to match with others based on individual preferences.
-Rather than pool-to-pool, we strongly believe that a p2p lending model is best for large cryptonative entities with onchain revenue stream (e.g. DAO treasuries, onchain investment funds, DeFi protocols)
+Rather than pool-to-pool, we strongly believe that a p2p lending model is best for large cryptonative entities with onchain revenue stream (e.g. DeFi protocols, DAO treasuries, onchain investment funds).

 Components of A Line of Credit